connctd/slate/source/includes/_apps.md

 ```

 This request stores a system wide callback url for all action requests that are related to this app.
 This is important whenever an app creates things that contain actions.
 As soon a user triggers any of these actions by performing an action request the request is forwarded to the given callback url.
-The header requires a valid app token.
-See section oauth2 -> Register an app token for more information about gaining app tokens